CodeAndCake/AppsFromScratch/sessions/05/README.md

 This saves you rewriting your functions for every single person, place, or artist in your database.

-Click on the image below to open an interactive explanation of a loop, which you can find at `s.codepen.io/baddeo/debug/NGjJjd`
+You can find an interactive explanation of a loop at `s.codepen.io/baddeo/debug/NGjJjd`

 [![](assets/loops.png)](http://s.codepen.io/baddeo/debug/NGjJjd)

 #### jQuery

-jQuery is a useful library of prewritten *functions* (sets of isntructions and actions).
+jQuery is a useful library of prewritten *functions* (sets of instructions and actions).

 Many common functions are nicely packaged in jQuery to save us time!